sammysamsamsama/ghibli-world/Campaign World.md

 ## Croft Republic

-A young democratic republic, only a hundred years old, with the highest position of “President.”
+>  A young democratic republic, only a hundred years old, with the highest position of “President.”
+One hundred and twenty years ago, this land was a mess of squabbling minor countries not unlike the feuding clan territory to the north, but it was united through conquest.

+- An ambitious young lady led her army from the east to the west and either killed or convinced each ruler she crossed to capitulate and join her growing republic.
+- She did not treat her fallen enemies with cruelty, outlawed slavery altogether, and encouraged mixing cultures and people to unify the people.
+- When she had conquered enough, she wrote that she should be succeeded through election, and died 6 years thereafter.
+Every president since has had a single 6 year term, elected as currently through convention.
 - Each town is part of a “region,” which is part of a “territory,” which is part of the Croft Republic.
 Regional and territorial administrative officials are elected by locals or appointed by the president, and regional and territorial leaders elect the president.
 - The President is practically a King for their years in office, except when their decisions are overruled by more than half of the territorial leaders in peacetime.
 In wartime, they have supreme power.

-120 years ago, this land was a mess of squabbling minor countries not unlike the feuding clan territory to the north, but eventually it was united through conquest.

-- An ambitious young lady led her army from the east to the west and either killed or convinced each ruler she crossed to capitulate and join her growing republic.
-- She did not treat her fallen enemies cruely, outlawed slavery altogether, and encouraged mixing cultures and people to unify the people.
-- When she had conquered enough, she wrote that she should be succeeded through election, and died 6 years thereafter.
-Every president since has had a single 6 year term, elected as currently through convention.

 #### Geography